 According to Canadian researchers, Internet users form their first impressions of a web page in less than 50 milliseconds (1 / 20th of a second).
 In the blink of an eye, users instantly judge a website based solely on its visual appeal.

 Researchers led by Dr Gitte Lindgaard of Carleton University in Ontario wanted to know how people can make first impressions so quickly.
 They presented web pages to users by making them flash at 500 ms and 50 ms on a screen.
 The users then had to give an assessment.
-The results at the two-time intervals are similar between the participants.
+The results at the two time intervals are similar between the participants.
 Therefore, at 50 ms, the participants have already made judgments on the images they have glimpsed.
-Called the “halo effect,” this first emotional impression influences later cognitive judgments about other website features, including usability and credibility.
+Called the “halo effect,” this first emotional impression influences later cognitive decisions about other website features, including usability and credibility.

 There is also an influence of age.
-A group of high school students who saw the 50 msec slides could discern much more detail than the elderly were.
-The latter cannot see the details and do not have the same perception of the informational content.
+A group of high school students who saw the 50 msec slides could discern much more detail than the elderly.
+The latter cannot see the details and perceive the informational content differently.

 The halo effect